gamerboy2002lol/ParziStarWarsMod/FAQ.md

 ###Q: Speaking of new content when is the next update and what are you adding?

 A: Go look at the Next Update Info tab on our site for info and a few small spoilers about new content.
 As for when, we're always working so it's just whenever we feel the next release has enough content and is stable enough to be called a release that we actually put out a new version.
-Usually though you're looking at a little over 2 months between major versions, and it could be slightly longer depending on the amount and complexity of things we're adding.
+Sometimes (as with 1.3), we will choose to be publicly inactive for a while and work privately on a huge update which we will release without a timeline.
+1.3 took about 4-5 months, so take that as an example of possible timelines.  **This does not mean we are not working, so please try to be respectful of how and when we push releases, because we are ALWAYS working on PSWM and have many releases fully planned out, things just take time.**

 ###Q: Where are purple lightsabers and Jar Jar and Battle Droids and Clones?

-A: Not yet added.
+A: Purple Lightsabers are in 1.3, but you're gonna have to wait for the other stuff.

 ###Q: Choose jedi or sith?
 Class system?

-A: Maybe, but it won't be what you think.
-There most likely won't be a GUI.
+A: The Questing system in 1.3 allows for faction choosing.